Master of Public Administration

 - a brief CV outlining your work experience in the public sector, with particular attention to listing the duties and responsibilities of all positions held over the last 5 to 10 years;

 - a personal statement identifying why you have chosen to study the MPAdmin with reference to your personal and professional development goals.

 - returning GDPA graduates should note on their application that they have completed the GDPA.

 Local students currently enrolled in the Graduate Diploma in Public Administration program wishing to articulate to the Master of Public Administration should complete the online Postgraduate Coursework Upgrade form.
-Once completed it will be forward through to the GSG Office.
+Once completed it will be forward through to the GSG.

 All enquiries regarding the Master of Public Administration can be made to the GSG office.